-The midterm and final essays are take-home format.
+The essay exams are take-home format.
 In each case, the drop box for the essays will be open on D2L until they are due.
 Please make sure your documents are uploaded in PDF or Microsoft Word format only.
 If you use Pages for Mac or iPad please save your document as a PDF before uploading as D2L does not handle Pages format well.
 Early submissions are always accepted.